 The solution to this “no such remote origin” Git error is very simple, just follow the steps given below.

-Step 1: Intialize Git in your working folder
+Step 1: Initialize Git in your working folder

 To initialize git, you have to type this command in your terminal:

 Step 2: Add the files to track by Git

 To add the files to be tracked by Git, we use the command: